bobertoyin/bobertoyin.com/content/blog/personal-site-retrospective/index.md

 <!-- more -->

+*Note: the use of "College Era" throughout this post very well might be a misnomer: there's no guarantee that I avoid graduate school for the rest of my life.*

 ## Innocence in the BCE (Before College Era)

 My first attempts at a personal website came during Fall 2017, having taken both a web development and database class in high school.
 I actually remember creating the very first version of the site with the [Wix](https://www.wix.com), but ended up porting it to vanilla HTML, CSS, and JavaScript to flex my new skills and allow for more flexibility.
 I was able to recover most of the site, but it wasn't from Wix, nor was it from any of my own code repositories (I have a bad habit of wiping old projects instead of preserving them).
 Instead, I was lucky enough to have found it on my friend's GitHub profile.
 I'm not sure why he saved my website to his profile, but I've now forked it to my own profile and have it under a [public archive](https://github.com/bobertoyin/old-porftolio-site) so that everyone can view it.